401(k) Plans for Small Businesses

 401(k) plans can be a powerful tool in promoting financial security in retirement.
 They are a valuable option for businesses considering a retirement plan, providing benefits to employees and their employers.

-Employers start a 401(k) plan for a host of reasons:
+Employers start a 401(k) plan for many reasons:

-This booklet highlights some of a 401(k) plan’s advantages, some of your options and responsibilities as an employer operating a 401(k) plan, and the differences among the types of 401(k) plans.
-For more information, a list of resources for you and for 401(k) plan participants is included at the end of
+This publication highlights some of a 401(k) plan’s advantages, some of your options and responsibilities as an employer operating a 401(k) plan, and the differences among the types of 401(k) plans.
+For more information, a list of resources for you and for 401(k) plan participants is included at the end of this booklet.

 Establishing A 401(k) Plan